-Banco Popular de Puerto Rico is the Plan's trustee.
-Effective September 2, 2014, the custodian function is performed by The Northern Trust Company ("Northern Trust Company" or the "Custodian").
-Prior to this change, Merrill Lynch Investment Managers, LLC was the custodian of the Plan's assets.
-The trustee remits all contributions received from the Company to Northern Trust Company who invests those contributions as directed by participants according to the policies established by the Retirement Plans Committee.
-The Northern Trust Company has appointed Bank of America, N.A. as the sub-custodian of the Plan for the limited purpose of making payouts from the Plan in accordance with the Plan document.
+Effective September 2, 2014, the trustee function of the Plan is performed by The Northern Trust Company ("Northern Trust Company" or the "Trustee").
+Prior to this change, Bank of America N.A. was the trustee of the Plan.
+The Trustee receives and holds contributions made to the Plan trust and invests those contributions as directed by participants according to the policies established by the Retirement Plans Committee.
+The Northern Trust Company has appointed Bank of America, N.A. as the custodian of the Plan for the limited purpose of making payouts from the Plan in accordance with the Plan document.
 Merrill Lynch, Pierce, Fenner & Smith, Inc., which is the record-keeper for the Plan, is a subsidiary of Merrill Lynch & Company and ultimately a subsidiary of Bank of America Corporation.